Use Power Automate to Assign Records Based on Territory Manager

 We’ll set the trigger condition to “Update” action, entity name as “Territory”, and we’ll set the scope to “Organization”.
 We’ll also filter on the “managerid” field as we don’t want to trigger the flow on any other updates to the territory record.

-To get associated Leads and Accounts, we’ll use the OData filter and only select open and active records.
-We don’t want to update any qualified or disqualified leads or inactive account records.
+We’ll use the OData filter to get associated Leads and Accounts and only select open and active records.
+We don’t want to update qualified or disqualified leads or inactive account records.

-We’ll use apply to each component and iterate over each record.
+We’ll apply it to each component and iterate over each record.
 We will use the Update action to set the “OwnerId” to the new “Manager” field value.

 We can utilize the parallel branching in Power Automate to speed up the operation by updating Leads, Accounts, and any other entities in parallel.